-In 2000, following a three years struggle, the inhabitants of Umm al-Ḥīrān obtained a connection to a water point about 8 km away from the village, which they were then able to use by constructing the infrastructure at their own costs.
-In 2010 the village was disconnected from the water, following a series of decisions, in 2008 and 2009, to decrease the water quotas the village was allowed.
-The inhabitants currently carry water in tanks from Ḥūrah, about 8 km away, at the price of 65 shekels per cubic meter.
-The Supreme Court has recently rejected the inhabitants’ appeal to be connected to the central water pipe to allow them to bring water to the village.
+In 2000, following a three years struggle, the inhabitants of Umm al-Ḥīrān obtained a connection to a water point about 8 km away from the village, which they were then able to use by constructing the necessary infrastructure at their own costs.
+In 2010 the village was disconnected from the water completely, following a series of decisions, in 2008 and 2009, to decrease the water quotas the village was allowed.
+The inhabitants currently carry water in tanks from Ḥūrah, at the price of 85 shekels per cubic meter.
+The Supreme Court had recently accepted the inhabitants’ appeal to be connected to the central water pipe to allow them to bring water to the village.
 However, the pipe that runs a long distance, cannot hold the right water pressure or provide sufficient water supply to the villager’s needs.
 There are also many explosions, which the villagers also have to pay for out of their own pockets.

-Already in 2003 the National Council for Planning and Building approved the founding of the Jewish settlement Hiran in place of the village of Umm al-Ḥīrān.
-The plan is to displace the villagers, which would amount to a third removal of the village.
-In 2003 the village received eviction orders, and in 2004 the villagers began to receive demolitions orders for their homes.
-After a long legal struggle, in May 2015 the Supreme Court denied the Umm al-Ḥīrān residents’ appeal to cancel the eviction orders against them.
-According to this decision, the state can move the residents to Ḥūrah against their will and destroy the village.
+In 2003, the National Council for Planning and Building approved the founding of the Jewish settlement Hiran in place of the village of Umm al-Ḥīrān.
+In practice, the plan was to uproot the people of Umm al-Ḥīrān for the third time.
+The same year, residents of the village received deportation orders and by 2004, villagers began to receive demolition orders for their homes.
+In May 2015, after a long legal battle, the Supreme Court denied the Umm al-Ḥīrān residents’ appeal to cancel eviction orders standing against them.
+According to this decision, the State of Israel is allowed to move the residents to Ḥūrah against their will and destroy the village.

 In the meantime, the Jewish group ‘Garin Hiran’ awaits the establishment of the Hiran settlement.
-In the meantime they reside in the former military camp ‘Yatir Camp’ nearby.
-In November 2013 the government decided to start the construction of the Jewish settlement of Hiran within 60 days, anticipating its size to be in the order of 12,000 inhabitants.
-In August 2015, works to establish Hiran had started near the houses of Umm al-Ḥīrān’s Bedouin residents.
+They currently reside in the former military camp ‘Yatir’ nearby.
+In November 2013, the government decided to start the construction of the Jewish settlement of Hiran within 60 days, anticipating its size to be about 12,000 inhabitants.
+In August 2015, work to establish Hiran had started near the houses of Umm al-Ḥīrān’s Bedouin residents.
 By 2017, the State began to actively transfer people from the village to the town of Ḥūrah.

 *Other forms of writing: Umm al-Hiran, Um al-Hiran, Umm Alhiran, Umm al-Khiran, Umm Alkhiran